antireaction/queerrights-en/docs/transrights/intro.md

 **Transgender people** (or short "trans people") are people whose gender identity does not align with the sex they were assigned at birth.
 The opposite is **cisgender** or cis.
 - If you're thinking "Why do we need a word for cis people?
 Can't we just call them normal?" - it's the same reason why you don't say "black and normal people".
-It implies the other one is not normal - not in the statistical sense (which would be true, the statistical norm is very clearly being cis), but in the moral or health-related way, as in evil/immoral or sick (which isn't true).
+It implies the other one is not normal, and "not normal" is often used in a non-statistical sense, and instead in a judging or degrading way (e.g. as a synonym for "sick", "immoral", etc.).

 All people - whether cis or trans - should (as far as it is possible and safe) be gendered according to their gender identities, because it reduces unnecessary and unproductive distress for the addressed person and is therefore the most respectful and humane option.

-In those cases where the person is also living and passing in accordance with their gender identity, it would also just be unnecessarily confusing for everyone else too.
+Additionally, in those cases where the person is also living and looks in accordance with their gender identity, it would just be unnecessarily confusing for everyone to call them something else just because they used to look like something else.
+It'd be like calling a butterfly a caterpillar.

 - **Trans men** are people who were assigned female at birth (**AFAB**) but have a male gender identity.
-	- **Transmasculine** is a broader term that includes anyone who was AFAB and has no female or not exclusively female gender identity, including non-binary people.
+	- **Transmasculine** is a broader term that includes anyone who was AFAB, but has no female (or not exclusively female) gender identity, including non-binary people.
 	- "**FtM**" is an acronym that stands for "female-to-male" and is often used as a synonym for trans men, more rarely for all transmasculine people.
-	However, some people have an issue with it because it mentions the assigned gender of the person that they don't always want to be reminded of.
-I mention it anyway because it is still widely used, including in many scientific studies.
+	It's often used in scientific studies.
+In the community, there are people who dislike the term because it mentions their assigned gender, but also people who are proud of it because it mentions the often hard journey they had to go through to arrive where they are.
 - **Trans women**, **transfeminine** people, and "**MtF**"s (male-to-female) are the corresponding terms for those who were assigned male at birth (**AMAB**).
-- **Non-binary** people are people of any assigned sex who have a gender identity that is **not always or exclusively male or female** - for example it could be inbetween (neutrois), fluctuating (genderfluid), absent (agender, generless), a combination of them (multigender), etc.
+- **Non-binary** people are people of any assigned sex who have a gender identity that is **not always or exclusively male or female** - for example it could be inbetween (neutrois), fluctuating (genderfluid), absent (agender, genderless), a combination of them (multigender), etc.
 Many non-binary people use singular they/them pronouns in English, so it is usually a more or less safe bet to refer to them as such.
 Some also use neopronouns (e.g. ze/zir).
 	- They might use acronyms like "**FtX**", "**FtN**" (female-to-X, female-to-neutral) or "**MtX**", "**MtN**" (male-to-X, male-to-neutral).